chocolay/chocolay.github.io/_posts/2017-1-1-Custom-Graph.markdown

 - Repositioning a circle changes the correlation between its group and its neighbors.
 You can edit this number in the table, in which case it becomes fixed.

-While this tool only presents data in a 2-dimensional space &mdash; and data relationships are typically much more complicated &mdash; the client requested this tool so they could rapdily assemble networks manually for illustrative purposes.
+While this tool only presents data in a 2-dimensional space &mdash; and data relationships are typically much more complicated &mdash; the client wanted to rapdily assemble networks manually for illustrative purposes.
 The full tool has been used in presentations to investors to illustrate goals in an AI-based business.

+And, ulimately, was used programmatically with the results of their classification models.